Acute severe asthma was previously called status asthmaticus. It is a sudden severe asthma that does not adequately respond to medicines.

 Identify and avoid those things that cause flare-ups or triggers.

 Try to stay away from people who are sick with respiratory infections.
 Wash your hands often.
-And, talk with your health care provider about vaccines you should have.
+Talk with your healthcare provider about vaccines you should have.

-If exercise is a trigger, make sure you use your quick-relief medication before you are active.
+If exercise is a trigger, make sure you use your quick-relief medicine before you are active.
 Keep an inhaler in your purse, gym bag, or back pack.

-Get medical treatment as soon as possible when your symptoms don't respond to your asthma medications.
+Get medical treatment as soon as possible when your symptoms don't respond to your quick-relief or rescue asthma medicines.

 Your Family's Health